Zendro-dev/ZendroStarterPack/README.md

 Using the `setup.sh` bash skript will add the latest versions of the skeleton projects, tagged as `latest-stable` to the directory.
 You should now have two folders `graphql-server` and `single-page-app` in your StarterPack root directory.
+Running the command will also automatically add a modified version of the graphql-server `graphiql-auth` into your directory, which offers the graphiql browser interface with a login.
+See [here](https://github.com/ScienceDb/graphiql-auth) for more information.

 ## Install the code generators within a dedicated Docker image